 Be Careful About High MERV Ratings

 A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Service Experts Heating & Air Conditioning service advisor to confirm your system has the capability of moving the correct amount of air through higher efficiency filters.
+A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning service advisor to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
 You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

 Filtration has changed considerably over the past ten years.
 Initially, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
 Miami area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!